getify/You-Dont-Know-JS/es6 & beyond/ch5.md

 Maps essentially let you associate some extra piece of information (the value) with an object (the key) without actually putting that information on the object itself.

-**Warning:** If you use an object as a map key and that object is later discarded (all references unset) in attempt to have garbage collection (GC) reclaim its memory, the map itself will still retain its entry.
-You will need to first remove the entry from the map before unsetting the last reference, or the object will not be GC-able.
-In the next section, we'll see WeakMaps as a better option for GC-eligible object keys.

 While you can use any kind of value as a key for a map, you typically will use objects, as strings and other primitives are already eligible as keys of normal objects.
 In other words, you'll probably want to continue to use normal objects for maps unless some or all of the keys need to be objects, in which case map is more appropriate.

+**Warning:** If you use an object as a map key and that object is later discarded (all references unset) in attempt to have garbage collection (GC) reclaim its memory, the map itself will still retain its entry.
+You will need to remove the entry from the map for it to be GC-eligible.
+In the next section, we'll see WeakMaps as a better option for object keys and GC.

 ## WeakMaps

 WeakMaps are a variation on maps, which has most of the same external behavior but differs underneath in how the memory allocation (specifically its GC) works.

 WeakMaps take (only) objects as keys.
 Those objects are held *weakly*, which means if the object itself is GC'd, the entry in the WeakMap is also removed.
-This isn't observable behavior, though, as the only way an object can be GC'd is if there's no more references to it, but once there are no more references to it, you have no object reference to check if it exists in the WeakMap.
+This isn't observable behavior, though, as the only way an object can be GC'd is if there's no more references to it -- once there are no more references to it, you have no object reference to check if it exists in the WeakMap.

-Otherwise, the API for WeakMap is similar, though limited:
+Otherwise, the API for WeakMap is similar, though more limited:

 ```js
 var m = new WeakMap();